-- Because information in the UpToDate database changes over time, include a retrieval date in your reference list. - Use the year of the last update in the date element of your reference. - UpToDate is referenced in a similar way to a journal article, in that the article title is in regular font and the platform that publishes the article (UpToDate) is in italics.
+- Because information in the UpToDate database changes over time, include a retrieval date in your reference list. - Use the year of the last update in the date element of your reference. - UpToDate is referenced in a similar way to a journal article, in that the article title is in regular font and the platform that publishes the article (UpToDate) is in italics. - When quoting from an UpToDate article, you can refer to a section or paragraph to indicate where you found the information you are citing.

-2.11 Editorials
+2.11 Editorial